zippy731/unbender/README.md

 ## Installation

-1. Download `unbender.py`
+1. Download `unbender.zip`
 2. Open Blender
 3. Go to Edit > Preferences > Add-ons
 4. Click "Install..."
-5. Navigate to and select the downloaded `unbender.py` file
+5. Navigate to and select the downloaded `unbender.zip` file
 6. Enable the add-on by checking its checkbox

 ## Usage